A4-Tacks/timg/README.md

-The image viewer on the terminal is based on the VT100 standard.
+The image viewer on the terminal is based on the xterm standard.
+This is an interactive image viewer with very fast IO speed on the terminal, utilizing incremental output and other methods to significantly reduce IO data.
+It can perform well on low-speed terminals.

 # Functions
 - Zoom Picture